 Step 6: Prime and Paint

-After your final sanding, you’ll need to prime the area to help with an even finish when painting.
-Use a drywall primer and then paint to match the rest of your ceiling.
+After your final sanding, wipe away the dust.
+You must prime the raw mud to ensure an even finish when painting.
+Use your Zinsser Primer to seal the patch, and then paint to match the rest of your ceiling.

 Pro Tips and Common Mistakes

-- Over-sand: Be cautious of sanding too aggressively, which can create further damage.
+- Over-sanding: Be cautious of sanding too aggressively, which will rough up the drywall paper and create further damage.

-- Delaying Compound Applications: Applying joint compound in multiple thin layers creates a smoother finish instead of one thick layer.
+- Delaying Compound Applications: Don’t try to fill the gap in one thick coat.
+Applying joint compound in multiple thin layers creates a much smoother finish and prevents cracking.

 Conclusion